 In April 2017, The 11th Asheville Butoh Festival, hosted Paul Michael Henry from Glasgow, Scotland and Ken Mai from Japan via Helsinki, Finland.
 These two ferocious male butoh artists marked a historical rarity considering the powerhouse women that have graced the stage over the years.
 The 11th Asheville Butoh Festival was a great success with sold out performances and exciting workshops.

-Seisaku and Yuri Nagaoko are coming from Tokyo to be in residency here in Asheville for the 12th Asheville Butoh Festival in October of 2018.
+Yuri Nagaoko is coming from Tokyo to be in residency here in Asheville for the 12th Asheville Butoh Festival in October of 2018.

 And in the fall of 2019, the 13th Asheville Butoh Festival presents Atsushi Takeneuchi and Hiroko Komiya on a rare visit to the US, to perform and teach workshops in Asheville, New York, Chicago, and Portland.
 Stay posted for more details.

 Denise Carbonell and Derek Dominy

 Diana and Richard Brewster

 If you would like to support the festival, visit our support page.